How to send email to all registered users in wordpress

 Send message

-But before we finish this post, we’d like to remind you that it’s not usually a good idea to rely on WordPress for your email marketing campaigns…
+But before we finish this post, we’d like to remind you that it’s not usually a good idea to rely on WordPress for your email marketing campaigns once you’re an established business.

-Why You Should Avoid Using WordPress for Email Campaigns
+Tips for Using WordPress for Email

 • Functional limitations: WordPress is not designed to handle mass emails efficiently.
 Since your email functions with WordPress are controlled by your hosting rather than a dedicated mailer service, they impose more severe limits on your email volumes.
-As a result, you’re likely to face considerable delays when sending mass emails and your hosting provider might even block your emails entirely.
+As a result, you’re likely to face considerable delays when sending mass emails, and your hosting provider might even block your emails entirely.

-• Basic email design: With WordPress, it’s a lot harder to design visually appealing emails with graphic elements unless you know some advanced level coding.
+• Basic email design: With WordPress, it’s a lot harder to design visually appealing emails with graphic elements unless you know some advanced-level coding.
 On the other hand, dedicated email marketing tools make it super simple to design professional-looking emails.

 • Lack of advanced features: A full-fledged email marketing service like MailerLite gives you a lot of tools for optimizing your email marketing.
 These include A/B tests, automated workflows, advanced audience segmentation rules, and analytics.
 With WordPress, you can’t experiment or analyze your emails with the same flexibility that email marketing services offer.